ctrl-z-9000-times/npc_maker/docs/environments.md

 ## Environment Protocol ##

-The evolution program communicates with the environment over the it's `stdin`, `stdout` and `stderr` channels.
-In the event of unrecognized or invalid messages, all parties should attempt to recover and resume normal operation.
+The evolution program communicates with the environment over the environment's `stdin`, `stdout` and `stderr` channels.
+When `stdin` closes the environment should exit.

 ### Standard Input Channel ###